Calvin-Data-Science/data202/web/index.md

 * Hands-on practice in an environment where we can support each other
 * Practice articulating thoughtful critique of perspectives on data science.

-Towards that end, we will meet approximately once per week in the lab (typically Fridays).
+Towards that end, we will meet approximately once per week in the lab (typically Mondays).

 Meeting those goals requires that you come.
 So *attendance is required* unless you talk with me about it.